mapninja/ArcGIS-Online-101/ReadMe.md

 ### Data

-The data package for the workshop can be downloaded from []()
+The data package for the workshop can be downloaded from [https://github.com/mapninja/ArcGIS-Online-101/archive/master.zip](https://github.com/mapninja/ArcGIS-Online-101/archive/master.zip)

 The project data folder contains the following datasets:

 * **deathAddresses.csv**  - this is a table latitude and longitude coordinates for addresses affected by the cholera outbreak.
 This table also contains the number of deaths at each address.
-* **snow_map.png.tif** - this is a non-georeferenced image of the map from John Snow's original report on the cholera outbreak of 1854.
 * **Study_Area.shp** - This file is simply a rectangular feature that describes our area of interest.

 #### Additional Files
 There is an extra backup data folder that contains versions of files that we will create during the workshop.
 These files are provided in case any of the steps can't be completed due to software errors or other problems.
-Welcome to working with open source.
-* **Snow-cholera-map-1_modified** - this is a geo-referenced image of the map from John Snow's original report on the cholera outbreak of 1854.

 * **Water_Pumps.geojson** - this is a spatial data file containing the locations of all of the water pumps recorded in John Snow's original map of the cholera outbreak.
-Who woo hoo

 ## Getting started on a project